 D. The sharing of your personal information

-We may need to disclose personal information to our employees or independent contractors who require the personal information to perform their roles.
-These include the following departments: Assurance, Client Operations, Client Service Centre, Finance, Information Technology, Legal and responsible management.
+We may need to disclose personal information to our employees; independent contractors; and third-party service providers who require the personal information to perform their roles or services.
+Where necessary and required, data protection agreements are concluded.

 Change of ownership